The Red Meat Cheat Sheet

 You Got Game?

 Aside from the novelty of throwing a nice moose steak on the barbie, game meats — both wild and farm-raised — are generally lower in fat than traditional beef.
-Based on 3 oz. servings, just the meat (not the bread or fixings).
+Bison, venison, and elk are all ZeroPoint foods.

 About the Writer